Angus-C-git/SecSheets/Web/SSRF/SSRF.md

 ## SSRF WAF && Filter Bypasses

-+ If the web application attempts to prevent SSRF vectors via filtering or WAF rules it may be possible to circumvent these defenses using one or a combination of the workarounds bellow
++ If the web application attempts to prevent SSRF vectors via filtering or WAF rules it may be possible to circumvent these defenses using one or a combination of the work around bellow

 ### Blacklists